andromeda-0/11-767/labs/lab0-setup/lab0-setup.md

 1: Set up your device.
 ----
 Depending on your hardware, follow the instructions provided in this directory: [Raspberry Pi 4](https://github.com/strubell/11-767/blob/main/labs/lab0-setup/setup-rpi4.md), [Jetson Nano](https://github.com/strubell/11-767/blob/main/labs/lab0-setup/setup-jetson.md), [Google Coral](https://coral.ai/docs/dev-board/get-started/).
 1. What device(s) are you setting up?
+  a.
 Jetson Nano 2GB.
 3. Did you run into any roadblocks following the instructions?
 What happened, and what did you do to fix the problem?
+  a.
+We could not find the `/boot/firmware` folder.
+Solution: manually creating the folder and the corresponding config file.
+(No longer needed).
+  b. `python3 capture_audio.py` generates wav file with no content.
+Debug process: ensure input device is set correctly (USB), check numpy array
-4. Are all group members now able to ssh in to the device from their laptops?
+3. Are all group members now able to ssh in to the device from their laptops?
 If not, why not?
 How will this be resolved?
+ a.
+Yes.

 2: Collaboration / hardware management plan
 ----
 4. What is your group's hardware management plan?
 For example: Where will the device(s) be stored throughout the semester?
 What will happen if a device needs physical restart or debugging?
 What will happen in the case of COVID lockdown?
+  a.
+Our group has purchased an extra Jetson Nano 2GB, which is now stored in Professor Strubell's office.
+All group members has ssh access to it, and we will contact Prof. Strubell for rebooting if needed.
+In case of a COVID lockdown, we will use the other Jetson board.

 3: Putting it all together
 ----